 Where?
 Global HQ can be found in Borgo Panigale, in Italy’s Bologna province where parent Lamborghini, itself part of the Audi group, can be found.
 Ducati UK Ltd. is based at Silverstone’s technology park with a national dealer network providing sales and support.

 And what about Insurance?
-If you’ve customised your Ducati, don’t forget to talk to our motorcycle specialists about your insurance needs, call today on 0800 804 7952 and we will find the right Ducati insurance package to suit you.
+If you own a Ducati bike, don’t forget to talk to our motorbike insurance specialists about your Ducati motorcycle insurance, call today on 0800 804 7952 or get a quote online.